justdan96/ohsw/README.md

 This wrapper is for controlling programs that do not support being run as a Windows service natively.
 The initial implementation supports controlling OHS.
 Configuration is handled in a JSON file.
 It is written in Golang, so compilation is simply a process of running `go build` and waiting for the executable to be compiled.
 There are no external dependencies.

+## Releases

+Please check the "Releases" tab on GitHub for the latest release.

 ## Installation

 First you must configure ohsw.json.
 The file in this repository can serve as an example.
 If you are wrapping OHS, you simply have to change the paths.